UK Growing Seasons: Your Complete Vegetable Planting Guide

 Regional Planting Adjustments for the UK

 The UK stretches over 600 miles from north to south, and altitude, coastal exposure, and urban heat islands all affect growing conditions.
-Use this table to adjust the planting calendar above for your region.
+Adjust the planting calendar by the figures below — or set your region in the bar above the calendar to apply them automatically.

 | Region | Last Frost (Typical) | Soil Warms to 10°C | Adjustment |